twilio-labs/function-templates/passkeys-backend/README.md

 `origins.js` contains the origins from where passkeys creation and authentication will be allowed

+##### Obtaining the SERVICE_SID

+In order to start working with the rest of The Twilio Verify Passkeys API, you will need to create a Verify Service.
+You can do this through calling one time the `/registration/service` endpoint.

+This will create a new Verify Service and return the `SERVICE_SID` that you will need to set in your environment variables.

+Inside that function you can modify the parameters of the service creation, like `friendlyName` or `Passkeys.RelyingParty.Name` to customize it to your needs.

 ### Function Parameters

 `/registration/service` a POST request, does not expect parameters